-47 FINANCIAL RATIOS:
+45 FINANCIAL RATIOS:

-As At 31st Mar, 2022 As At 31st Mar, 2021 (1) Current ratio (Total current assets/Current liabilities) 0.11 0.1 (2) Net debt equity ratio (Net debt/Average equity) (0.94) (0.9) (3) Debt service coverage ratio (EBIT/Net finance charges) N.A.
+As At 31st As At 31st [1] Current ratio (Total current assets/Current liabilities) Mar, 2024 0.10 Mar, 2023 0.10

+(2) Net debt equity ratio (Net debt/Average equity) (0.93) (0.94 (3) Debt service coverage ratio (EBIT/Net finance charges) N.A.
 (As no interest has been paid on Borrowings) and there is no scheduled principal repayment of borrowings.
 N.A.
-(As no interes has been paid on Borrowings) and thrue is no scheduled principa repayment of borrowings.
-(4) Return on Equity (%) (Profit after tax (PAT)/Average Equity) -0.10% -0.05% (S) Inventory turnover ratio (in days) (Average inventory/Sale of products in days) N.A.
+(As no interest has beer paid on Borrowings) and there is no scheduled princip. repayment of borrowings.
+(4) Return on Equity (%) (Profit after tax (PAT)/Average Equity) 0.13% 1.64% (5) Inventory turnover ratio (in days) (Average inventory/Sale of products in days) , N.A.
 (As there is no sale of products.
 Only one final bill for construction services was raised and all the projects have been terminated).
 N.A.
-(As there is no sale of products.
-Only Hire Charges were received during the year). .
+(As there is n sale of products.
+Only one final bil for construction services was raise and all the project have been terminated).
 (6) Debtors turnover ratio (in days) (Average trade receivables/Turnover in days) N.A.
 (As there is no sale of products.
-Only one final bill for construction services was raised and all the projects have been terminated).
-N.A.
+Only one final bill for construction services was raised and all the projects have been terminated). sale of products.
+Only one final bil for construction services was raise (7) Trade payables turnover ratio (in days) (Average Trade Payables/Expenses) N.A.
 (As there is no sale of products.
-Only Hire Charges were received during the year).
-(7) Trade payables turnover ratio (in days) (Average Trade Payables/Expenses) N.A.
+Only one final bill for construction services was raised and all the projects have been terminated). sale of products.
+Only one final bil for construction services was raise (8) Net capital turnover ratio (in days) (Average working capital/Turnover) N.A.
 (As there is no sale of products.
-Only one final bill for construction services was raised and all the projects have been terminated).
-N.A.
-(As there is no sale of products.
-Only Hire Charges were received during the year).
-(8) Net capital turnover ratio (in days) (Average working capital/Turnover) N.A.
-(As there is no sale of products.
-Only one final bill for construction services was raised and all the projects have been terminated).
-N.A.
-(As there is no sale of products.
-Only Hire Charges were received during the year).
-(9) Net profit ratio (%) (Net profit after tax/Turnover) 16.84% 6.67% (10) Return on Capital Employed (%) (EBITDA/Average capital employed) -3.37% -2.41% (11) Return on investment (%) (Net gain/(loss) on sale/fair value changes of Investments/Average investment funds in current investments) NIL NIL
+Only one final bill for construction services was raised and all the projects have been terminated). sale of products.
+Only one final bil for construction services was raise (9) Net profit ratio (%) (Net profit after tax/Turnover) -54.83% -594.64% (10) Return on Capital Employed (%) (EBITDA/Average capital employed) 1.15% 11.09% (11) Return on investment (%) (Net gain/(loss) on sale/fair value changes of Investments/average (mestment funds in current investments) NIL NIL